-Before moving into the acquisition phase of acquiring a new FIPS 201-2 approved PACS solution, an agency should first review existing policies on access control and ensure it is in compliance with OMB Memorandum M-19-17.
-Next, an agency will need to perform an internal risk assessment of their existing access control systems.
-This step involves taking an inventory of available equipment, and identifying risks and vulnerabilities.
+Before acquiring a new FIPS 201-3 approved PACS solution, an agency should review existing access control policies and ensure they comply with OMB Memorandum M-19-17.
+Next, the agency must perform an internal risk assessment of its existing access control systems.
+This step involves inventorying available equipment and identifying risks and vulnerabilities.

-Once a risk assessment is complete, the next step is developing a migration strategy for moving facilities over to the new APL PACS solution.
-Continuity of operations planning will be essential to the success of a migration from a deployed PACS to PIV-enabled PACS.
+Once a risk assessment is complete, the next step is developing a migration strategy for moving facilities to the new APL PACS solution.
+Continuity of operations planning will be essential to migrating from a deployed PACS to a PIV-enabled PACS.
 Customers will need to be cognizant of the project budget and total cost of ownership.

-Each agency has its own unique operational environment.
-Agencies vary in size, organizational structure, and geographic locations.
+Each agency has its unique operational environment.
+Agencies vary in size, organizational structure, and geographic location.
 An agency's PACS requirement is driven by its mission.
-The areas accessible via different access points within a facility do not all have the same security requirements.
+The areas accessible via different access points within a facility do not have the same security requirements.
 A facility may need multiple authentication levels depending on the types of people in the building (visitors, employees, contractors).
-The designation of "Controlled, Limited, Exclusion" areas within a facility, are typically used when drawing up a plan.
+The designation of "Controlled, Limited, Exclusion" areas within a facility is typically used when drawing up a plan.

-Security Areas Number of Authentication Factors Required Example Acronym Controlled 1 (Something you HAVE - Your ID Card) Public Key Infrastructure Card Authentication Key PKI-CAK Limited 2 (Something you KNOW - Your PIN) Public Key Infrastructure - with PIN number PKI-AUTH Exclusion 3 (Something you ARE - Your fingerprint, retina, etc.) Public Key Infrastructure - with PIN and Biometric PKI-AUTH + BIO
+Security Areas Number of Authentication Factors Required Example Acronym Controlled 1 - Something you HAVE (PIV Card) Public Key Infrastructure Card Authentication Key РКІ-САК Limited 2 - Something you HAVE + KNOW (PIV Card + PIN) Public Key Infrastructure - with PIN number PKI-AUTH Exclusion 3 - Something you HAVE, KNOW, and ARE (PIV Card + PIN + Biometric) Public Key Infrastructure - with PIN and Biometric PKI-AUTH + BIO

-Figure 4: Mapping Authentication Factor to Controlled, Limited, and Exclusion Areas
+Table 1 - Mapping Authentication Factors to Controlled, Limited, and Exclusion Areas.